Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Introduction # {#Introduction}

-   This document presents protocol interfaces for Live Media Ingest.
+   The main goal of this specification is to define the interoperability point between live sources (ingest sources) and media processing entities that typically reside in the cloud or the network.
+This specification does not impose any new constraints or requirements for live streaming to media clients on end-user devices that consume streams using any defined streaming protocol, with a preference for [[!MPEGDASH]]

    Live media ingest happens between an ingest source, such as a
    live video encoder [=live encoder=] and distributed media processing entities that receive the ingest stream.
    Examples of such media processing entities include media packagers, streaming origins and content delivery networks.
-The structure setup by these media processing entities for receiving the ingest is sometimes referred to as a [=Publishing point=].
+The structure for receiving the ingest is sometimes referred to as a setup by these media processing entities [=Publishing point=].
    The combination of ingest sources and distributed media processing entities